HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 #### Core Issue
 When packaging a React project within an Electron application, we encounter the issues that certain routes, such as `<Route path="/WeChatOperation" element={<WeChatOperation />} />`, fail to function as expected.

+#### Solutions
+##### Investigation
+In a standard web environment, React's `BrowserRouter` manages dynamic routes by interacting directly with the browser's history API.
+However, after packaging a React application into an Electron app, the browser-like environment changes.
+Electron does not inherently support the dynamic path management provided by `BrowserRouter`, leading to routes that might work during development but fail post-packaging.
+##### Hash Router
+To resolve this issue, it's recommended to replace `BrowserRouter` with `HashRouter` in the React application.
+Unlike `BrowserRouter`, `HashRouter` uses the URL's hash portion (the part after `#`) to simulate different routes.
+This approach is more compatible with Electron's file-based navigation system, ensuring that routes like `/WeChatOperation` function correctly even after the app is packaged.

 Usually, in React app, people can use React router to navigate and to do the routing.
-However, for Electron app, the React-route is usable in the development environment, but when the package is build in the production environment
+However, for Electron app, the React-route is usable in the development environment, but when the package is build in the production environment.

+Switching from `BrowserRouter` to `HashRouter` is a straightforward yet effective solution for addressing routing issues in Electron applications.
+This adjustment ensures that React routes are handled correctly within the unique context of Electron, providing a seamless user experience across all environments.
 ### Personal Challenges
 #### Limited Senior Develop Resources
 During the development process, several issues can cause progress to stall.
 As a junior developer, encountering specific problems often leads to confusion and difficulty in finding solutions.
 While resources such as Stack Overflow and ChatGPT provide some assistance, they cannot fully replace the guidance of senior developers.
 This project’s complexity, involving the integration of front-end, back-end, and an injector, poses significant challenges.
 The solution of this would be better to improve myself, during the past 4-month work at Koii Network, I have learned a lot of Electron development skills .